Samhollowood/CaveCalcV2.0/README.md

 - **`tolerance_X`**: Tolerance values for proxies (e.g., `d13C`, `d18O`, `d44Ca`, `MgCa`, `SrCa`, `BaCa`, `UCa`).
 Remove unused proxies.
 - **Model Inputs**: Standard CaveCalc model inputs (Owens et al., 2018).

 A template (`Example.input.csv`) is provided for user data.
 Modify it by adding/removing proxies and data as needed.
+The CDA Settings field in the GUI allows users to import their measured data and define tolerance intervals.

 ### Optional: Defining Output Directory
 By default, outputs are saved in `./cavecalc_output/`.
 Alternatively, the user can specify the output directory by defining the `out_dir` key in the settings dictionary (`s = {}`).
 Users may also simply define an output directory on the GUI.